SystemSpace/Compendium/compendium.rst

   Then someone invents something like Synapsian (Japanese, most Asian languages.)

+Is Synapsian a naturally created language, or was it deliberately designed with the intent of creating a universal language?
+  A mix of both.
+It's very early stage was deliberately created but it has evolved.

 Do they speak English in LFE?
   No, in LFE most people speak Synapsian.
 The acronym is in ""English"" because the language for Systemspace itself is English.
 (This English is quite a bit different from the human English, though.)